 Some waste haulers limit the number of tires that can be placed curbside per garbage pick up.
 Please contact your waste hauler directly to find out their policy on accepting tires.

 The Authority conducts a Free Tire Disposal Program for York County residents ONLY in the Spring of each year.
 Businesses and organizations are NOT eligible to participate.
+Registration for the 2019 program will be accepted in May or June.
+Look for additional information in the coming months.
 Residents must call 717-845-1066 to register for free disposal.
-Registration for the 2018 program will be accepted May 14 through June 11.
-Deliveries of tires will be scheduled June 1 through June 30.
 A maximum of 10 tires will be accepted per resident.
 Tires must be off the rim, may not exceed 32 inches in diameter and must be free of water and dirt.

 What to Do With Tires From a Business: